 It’s Impossible To Forget The Year New Mexico Saw Its Single Largest Snowfall Ever

 Does it snow in New Mexico?
 New Mexico isn’t exactly known as a blizzard-prone state with constant freezes and dangerous ice storms.
 Mountaintops are coated in snow, residents have taken to the slopes, and we’ve even woken up a few mornings to see fresh, glittering snow on trees and in yards – but it usually doesn’t get too crazy.
 Then, however, we’re occasionally left thinking about winter storms of years past.
-Did you know that a winter storm in 2006 broke records around the state for most snowfall in a single day?
+Did you know that a winter storm in 2006 broke records around the state for the most snowfall in a single day?
 If you lived in New Mexico during this time, you remember the Albuquerque blizzard all too well.

 Did you know the blizzard of 1967 saw just as much snow but was even more disastrous, resulting in 51 deaths?
 You can read more in A Terrifying, Deadly Storm Struck New Mexico In 1967 And No One Saw It Coming.